LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-24-Windows-setting-you-should-enable.md

 I have turned the paywall on for almost every article except this one.

 Why?
-Because, based on the amount of scams and how even the most tech savvy IT pros can fall for theses scams, I feel it's best this one remain free.
+Because, based on the amount of scams and how even the most tech-savvy IT pros can fall for these scams, I feel this one should remain free.

-Yes, I heard somewhere on the Darknet Daries podcast how one very smart cyber security penetration tester confessed to falling victim to an Amazon delivery phishing scam.
+Yes, I heard somewhere on the Darknet Diaries podcast how one very smart cyber security penetration tester confessed to falling victim to an Amazon delivery phishing scam.

-Wether you operate server, run a business or surf the net at home, this may very well stop you from clicking that "PDF" file you just downloaded.
+Whether you operate a server, run a business, or surf the net at home, this may very well stop you from clicking that "PDF" file you just downloaded.

-It's easy to download a file thinking it's word doc or PDF or video when really it's just an executable designed to ransomware encrypt your computer, overload the storage, ram, cpu etc.
+It's easy to download a file thinking it's Word doc or PDF or video when in reality it's just an executable designed to ransomware encrypt your computer, overload the storage, RAM, CPU etc.

 There is one setting though that could make all the difference.
-And that is by disabling "Hide extension for known file type".
+And that is by disabling "Hide extension for the known file type".

 ## What does the "Hide extension for known file type" feature do?